-Law (SS610, SS670) (1 credit, 1/2 credit)
+Law (SS610) (1 credit)

 In Law, students are introduced to the American legal system and the impact of law on the daily life of the individual.
 Students learn about their legal rights and responsibilities, various kinds of laws and lawmaking bodies as well as fundamental civil and criminal procedures.
 The course provides a study of criminal law, juvenile justice, torts, consumer and housing and family law.
 Discussions, role plays, demonstrations and debates will be used to develop student understanding of the complexity of the legal system and individual rights and liberties.